 "For there is one God and one mediator between God and men,

 the man Christ Jesus, who gave Himself a ransom for all..."

 - 1 Timothy 2:5-6

 Something had to be done about our sins, but we couldn't do it.
 If a person dies in their sins, they will be judged for everything they have ever done.
 Our darkest thoughts, our every word, action, and inaction.
-They will then be cast out of God's righteous presence into hell for all eternity.
+They will then be cast out of God's righteous presence for all eternity.
 This is because God is righteous and he cannot ignore sin.